Tamils say barred from commemorating war dead, Sri Lanka denies

 The TNA victory showed the defeat of the rebels in 2009 did nothing to subdue calls for autonomy among Tamils, who make up about 14 percent of Sri Lanka's 20 million people.

 "When we are suffering with the loss of lives and other properties, how can this government justify their victory?"
-Sasitharan, a TNA councilor, told Reuters.
+Sasitharan, a TNA councillor, told Reuters.

 More than 100,000 people were killed in the war and thousands, mainly from the minority Tamil community living mostly in the north, are still missing.